Periodontal Disease Treatment Broomall, Havertown, Haverford & Newtown Square

 You may also be wondering about the treatment options for gum disease.
 Periodontal disease can be categorized by the severity of damage to the ligament fibers, which Dr. White will measure.
 A grading system is implemented to identify the level of danger.
 Once your periodontal disease has been treated, taking personal responsibility to keep it away is crucial.

 - A professional clean and scrape followed by improved dental hygiene

 - Medications including prescription antimicrobial, antiseptic chips, and oral antibiotics

 - Bone and tissue grafts in severe cases where cleaning and scraping won’t suffice

 - Flap surgery to remove tartar in the deep pockets

 Maintaining Good Periodontal Health

-Regular dental visits at least every six months allow us to keep a watchful eye on the health of your gums.
+Regular dental visits at least every six months allows Dr. White to keep a watchful eye on the health of your gums.
 You should also brush twice a day, floss once a day, and use good mouth rinses at home.
-We will recommend the products that will optimize your oral homecare, and we can also show you the best methods for brushing and flossing.
-If you have overcome periodontal disease, we will recommend frequent checkups to ensure your mouth stays healthy for a lifetime.
+Dr. White will recommend the products that will optimize your oral homecare, and can also show you the best methods for brushing and flossing.
+If you have overcome periodontal disease, our team will recommend frequent checkups to ensure your mouth stays healthy for a lifetime.

 Prevention is the best form of protection for your teeth, gums, and general oral health.
 Employ a good oral hygiene routine at home, for starters.
 Other steps that can be taken to help prevent periodontal disease include;